 Wineries: McCay Cellars; Watts Winery; Michael David Winery; Baron Herzog Wines

 • Another one of Lodi’s most distinctive west-side vineyards, TruLux's 12 hectares of Zinfandel on St. George rootstock are located less than a quarter-mile south of West Kettleman Lane, behind Van Ruiten Family Winery.
 Half the vines were planted during the 1940s, with an inter-planting of younger vines put in during the 1970s.

 • The vineyard is owned and farmed by Keith Watts and has also been known as Pescador, the name of the Watts family’s late Filipino vineyard manager who originally planted and managed the vineyard.

-• The vineyard is distinguished by unusually tall—even by Lodi standards, topping 6-foot—vertical cordon trained vines with a "cake” layering of spurs.
+• The vineyard is distinguished by being unusually tall—even by Lodi standards, topping 6-foot—vertical cordon-trained vines with a "cake” layering of spurs.
 It produces atypically small, loose, elongated clusters prized by wineries such as McCay Cellars (bottled as TruLux Vineyard), Watts Winery (bottled as Pescador Vineyard), and Michael David Winery.

 Royal Tee Vineyard, Zinfandel

 Vineyard name: Royal Tee Vineyard

 Variety(ies): Zinfandel; Carignan; Mission; Flame Tokay; Black Prince